 ¡Feliz mes de la herencia hispana, Hilltoppers!

 St. Edward’s is proud to be a Hispanic-serving institution for more than 30 years, and in that time, to be nationally recognized as a best college for Hispanic students.
-In honor of Hispanic Heritage Month, we’re happy to share just a few of the ways St. Edward’s is supporting Latinx students and the greater Spanish-speaking community through academic projects, classes, guest speakers, student groups and more.
+We’re happy to share just a few of the ways St. Edward’s celebrated Latinx students and the greater Spanish-speaking community during Hispanic Heritage Month.